 © UNDP Lebanon

-Madrid – Nations around the world can make breakthroughs on the shift to renewable , the United Nations Development Programme (UNDP) and the International Agency (IRENA) said today, adding that such a move would drastically cut emissions and help get the world get on track to meet the Paris climate goals and limit global warming to 1.5 degrees.
+Madrid – Nations around the world can make breakthroughs on the shift to , the United Nations Development Programme (UNDP) and the International Renewable Agency (IRENA) said today, adding that such a move would drastically cut emissions and help get the world get on track to meet the Paris climate goals and limit global warming to 1.5 degrees.

 With support, action by countries to stop the continued progression of fossil fuels is possible, UNDP and IRENA said at a joint event held at the Climate Summit in Madrid.